Ultimate Guide: USPS Tabbing Requirements for Self Mailers

 Got questions about self-mailer tabs?
 We have answers!

 Staying up to date with the USPS’s regulations for folded self-mailers is tricky.
-So, we put together a handy guide that breaks down all the specifics for tabbing requirements and shows what is acceptable for the mail stream.
+We put together a handy guide that breaks down all the specifics for tabbing requirements and shows what is acceptable for the mail stream.

 Let’s get started!